-HIE448: The Rise of Modern Communism and Fascism (Offered in alternate years.)
+HIE448: The Rise of Modern Communism and Fascism

 A thematic examination of the emergence and triumph of radical leftist or right-wing movements in Russia, Italy, and Germany.
 The intellectual and populist origins of communism, fascism and Nazism, the national and international context of the evolution of these movements, and other related themes will also be studied.
 (It is recommended that HIE/F384, Modern Europe, be taken prior to or coincident with this course.)